Dispersionless integrable hierarchies and GL(2,R) geometry: Introduction

 System (\ref{Ver}) is equivalent to the commutativity conditions of the following vector fields ($\lambda$=const),

-which constitute a dispersionless Lax representation for system (\ref{Ver}).
+Such $\lambda$-dependent vector fields are said to define a dispersionless Lax representation for system (\ref{Ver}).
 Note that these vector fields are annihilated by $\omega(\lambda)$.
 Their integral manifolds supply $M$ with a two-parameter family of $\alpha$-manifolds.
 Thus, $GL(2, \bbbr)$ structure (\ref{Vero}) is involutive.
 Equivalently, the commutativity of these vector fields can be interpreted as the involutivity of the corresponding corank 2 vector distribution on the $(n+1)$-dimensional manifold $\hat M$ with coordinates $x^1, \dots, x^{n}, \lambda$, known as the correspondence space.
-The (complexified) space of integral manifolds of this distribution plays an important role in the twistor-theoretic approach to the Veronese web hierarchy.
+The (complexified) space of integral manifolds of this distribution plays important role in the twistor-theoretic approach to the Veronese web hierarchy.

 In Section \ref{sec:ex} we provide further examples of involutive $GL(2, \bbbr)$ structures supported on solutions to other well-known dispersionless integrable hierarchies.